zigzagGmbH/py_mqtt_audio_player/README.md

 Follow the prompts

-> [NOTE]
+> [!NOTE]
 >
-> If you know your sound card's system name and total channel count, then you can manually edit the config.yml's "player:" section.
+> If you know your sound card's system name and total channel count, then you can manually edit the `player:` section of [config.yaml](config.yaml) .
 You can keep all channels if the channel mask as 1 but make sure that the channel count and the len of channel mask is the same

 ## Other Configurations